pandekartik007/ZomatoDataAnalysis/README.md

 This is my first data science project in which I try to analyse the affects of various factors on the popularity and ratings of restaurants in zomato.

 ## Description
-You can access the python notebook to look at the code for the analysis.
+You can access the python notebook(https://github.com/pandekartik007/ZomatoDataAnalysis/blob/master/DataAnalysis.ipynb) to look at the code for the analysis.
+It has code for all the visualisations.

 Data is available in `data` folder.
+The csv dataset has a sample size of about 8000 restaurants.

 ## Motivation
 The motivation is to get a good knowledge about restaurants in different cities in NCR